macvaz/modern-data-stack/README.md

 - **Apache Iceberg**: v1.6
 - **Jupyter notebooks**: v1.0.0 - http://localhost:8000/tree

-The repo contains a Spark-based Jupyter notebook showing a sample ETL batch job that generates data products stored in MinIO object storage.
+The repo contains a **Spark-based Jupyter notebook showing a simplified ETL batch job** that generates data products stored in MinIO object storage.
 All data products are registered into the Hive MetaStore (HMS) service as Apache Iceberg tables.

 Both Spark (for data creation) anf Trino (for interactive data exposition) use the lakehouse capabilities through Hive metastore (HMS) creating a seamless integration.